Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Additional employment (moonlighting) during the tenure of this residency is not permitted without prior consent of the Duke University optometry residency director.

-Ten days of vacation and ten sick days are provided to the resident.
-In addition, there will be 8 recognized holidays in which the clinics will be closed: New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Day after Thanksgiving, and Christmas Day.
+Seventeen days of vacation and ten sick days are provided to the resident.
+These vacation days include those on which the involved clinics are normally closed: New Year’s Holiday, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Day after Thanksgiving, Christmas Eve and Christmas Day.
 If the clinic is closed, provision of these vacations days is automatic and does not require approval or submission of a leave request form.
 The additional ten vacation days can be used at the resident’s discretion, but they must be requested sixty (60) days in advance so that scheduling changes can be accommodated.
 In addition to the aforementioned vacation days, the resident will be expected to see patients if/when the residency director is not in clinic.

 Six days of educational leave are provided.
 These days are intended to allow the resident to attend meetings pertaining to his/her residency training.
 The resident must submit a request in advance to attend educational/professional meetings.
 The director will then approve or disapprove the request.
 If the director approves the request, the leave request is then forwarded to the Director of Residency Programs (DRP), who is responsible for tracking the resident’s leave balance.
 If the resident has a leave balance sufficient to cover the request, the DRP will approve the request and forward the appropriate copies of the form to the resident and director.
 The resident and director are responsible for notifying the Director of clinical operations of the days that the resident will not be available to provide clinical services.